jbcodeforce/db-play/docs/index.md

 -- IN to test value in a list of options select count(*) from payment where amount in(0.99, 1.98, 1.99);

--- LIKE and ILIKE (case incensitive) to do pattern matching on string select * from customer where first_name ilike 'J%';
+-- LIKE and ILIKE (case non-sensitive) to do pattern matching on string select * from customer where first_name ilike 'J%';

 -- Modify the table
 alter table customers add column email varchar(100);
+-- update a unique record
 update customers  set email='max@email.com' where id = 4;

--- Aggregate min, nax, abg, cont,... select round(avg(replacement_code),3) from film;
+-- Aggregate min, max, avg, count,... select round(avg(replacement_code),3) from film;

 -- GROUP BY combined with aggregate.
 Who is the customer spending the most